OlivierSohn/hamazed/BACKLOG.md

-- --silent to disable audio
+- --silent to disable audio : doesn't work yet, we don't want to create pink noise

 - Document why we don't use a deadline technique for server similar to the client (maybe its justified, but I'm not sure)